fsi-hack4autism/therapy-session-copilot/README.md

 * Focus is on capturing and normalizing the data for further use
 * Data can be captured in a multimodal format - audio, video, and other IoTs.
 * Audio can be input in various languages.
+* Allow BCBA and RBT to input markers, triggers, and progress indicators for the copilot to pay attention to
 ### Copilot creation
 * Focus is on retrieving data using a copilot
 * The copilot will assist through various interfaces - summary reports, chatbots, images & screenshots, video snippets, etc.